ehy/Spam_BLIP/readme.txt

 	stores the first result, so even the fast checks are not repeated.

-*	When a comment is being submitted, Spam BLIP does the above checks, then the DNS lookup only if necessary.
+*	When a comment is actually submitted, Spam BLIP does the above checks, then the DNS lookup only if necessary.
 At this stage, if the DNS lookup causes a perceptible delay, a real human (or *very* clever pet) making the comment should perceive it